Peeragogy/Peeragogy.github.io/workbook.md

 chatrooms can be a kind of peeragogy of peer to peer to peer support: a way of solving your particular problem.
 I think everybody does it on different levels, but they may not be aware of it.
+-->

 **DM** There are many collaborative projects that aim to do something of this kind, but they are not as much into it as we are in a sense.
-They notice something or promote something that we do also do not pay attention to other things that we consider important.
-Some people have natural tendencies to be peeragogical, and some people are not so transparent in the way they do things, but i think it's really beneficial, especially for collaborative projects.
+They notice something or promote something that we do also, but they do not pay attention to other things that we consider important.
+Some people have natural tendencies to be peeragogical, and some people are not so transparent in the way they do things, but I think it's really beneficial, especially for collaborative projects.
 Everyone can learn a bit of that and do it if they bring more awareness to how they do things and what they think and not just focus on some part of it, but